-Our curriculum needs to meet the needs of our children, including our disadvantaged pupils and those with SEND, so we spend time looking at and evaluating how children are learning.
+Our curriculum must meet the needs of our children, including our disadvantaged pupils and those with SEND, so we spend time looking at and evaluating how children are learning.
 This is achieved through talking to children, looking at their work, observing their learning experiences and analysing data and progress by year group, class, groups and individuals.

 - We strive to ensure that our pupil's progress across the EYFS curriculum is at least good from their varied starting points.
-We also strive for pupils to reach the Early Learning Goals at the end of Reception in order to achieve their full potential. - We celebrate pupil's learning and progress through online portfolios (Class Dojo), floor books and individual books. - Class teachers use observations to make formative assessments which inform in the moment or future planning and ensure that all pupils build on their current knowledge and skills at a good pace. - Summative assessment compares pupil's attainment to age related expectations using checkpoints within the Development Matters.
+We also strive for pupils to reach the Early Learning Goals at the end of Reception in order to achieve their full potential. - Most of our children achieve their Good Level of Development (GLD) and when children have not then these children are monitored closely and the appropriate support is put in place as they move throughout the school. - The children enjoy reading and have an appetite for stories, rhymes and poetry. - We celebrate pupil's learning and progress through online portfolios (Class Dojo), floor books and individual books. - Class teachers use observations to make formative assessments which inform in the moment or future planning and ensure that all pupils build on their current knowledge and skills at a good pace. - Summative assessment compares pupil's attainment to age related expectations using checkpoints within the Development Matters.
 This is tracked using D.C Pro (3 assessment points) to ensure pupils are 'on track', including vulnerable groups such as those with SEND or who are disadvantaged. - Assessment judgements are moderated both in school and externally with local schools.
 Experienced staff undertake training which helps validate school judgements. - Our children are ready for the transition into Year 1 and leave us as happy, curious, motivated and resilient little learners.